CIF Crisis Grants

 There are two grant deadlines each month.

-12 noon First and Third Wednesday of the month.
+The application deadlines are 1 pm the First and Third Tuesday of the month.

-Six grants will be issued by noon on the Wednesday following each deadline.
+Six grants will be issued by 1 pm on the Tuesday following each deadline (the Second and Fourth Tuesday).

 There are two random draws for each deadline: